Healthy Homes Assessment Gracefield

 Draught Stopping Gracefield

-There is no require to block up intentional gaps or holes which are part of the building.
-For example, tiny gaps around doors and windows may be required to allow for the movement of the structure as the house gets warmer and cooler, in order to let them be opened and closed rather than securing.
-We will test all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the structure when the home heats and cools, to allow them to be closed and opened instead of than being stuck.
+We will check all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections